branneman/SpeedyImages/readme.md

 ## Requirements
 - Python 3.3

-It is currently only tested on Windows 8, but it _should_ work on other posix systems as long as the binaries are available in the tools directory.
+It is currently only tested on Windows 8, but it _should_ work on posix systems as long as the binaries are available in the tools directory.

 ## Usage: